What Is a Halfway House?

 • All residents must remain sober throughout

-• No weapons or violent behavior towards other residents or staff
+• No weapons or violent behavior toward other residents or staff

 • Participation in 12-step groups or other recovery support groups is mandatory